kristjanvalur/py-asynkit/README.md

 ### `blocked_tasks(loop=None)`

-Returns a set of the tasks that are currently blocked on some future in the given loop
+Returns a set of the tasks that are currently blocked on some future in the given loop.